perfa/coupon-creator/README.md

 At this point you can run `docker-compose up` and you can interact with the service on `localhost:5000`.
 All downstream services are mocked by a simple application that answers on all paths with `OK` and prints the METHOD, url and request body.

+This service does create the coupon CODE, but does not intend to interface with all the services that might have such a coupon code registered, e.g. WooCommerce, Shopify, custom solutions or CRMs.
+This is queued with another service.
+Likewise, if an email must be verified through a sendout where the user clicks on an activation link, that service is assumed to be provided by an additional service.

+API
+===

+ - GET /brands

+    Return all the discounts registered across all brands (simply for visibility in this sandbox)

+- POST /brands/&lt;brand&gt;/discounts

+    Create a discount, a configuration for coupon codes either global (the same code for all recipients) or unique and per-user generated.
+Expected body is `DiscountDescription` in `app.data_types` (&lt;brand&gt; parameter ignored in this sandbox)

+- PUT/DELETE /brands/&lt;brand&gt;/discounts/&lt;id&gt;

+    Not implemented, but would be.

+- POST /brands/&lt;brand&gt;/fans

+    Register a "fan" of this band who wants to participate in this loyalty program.
+Expected body is `FanData` in `app.data_types`.
+Depending on whether our discount is set to verify email accounts or not, will either queue up a Coupon Code with a realization service (connected to WooCommerce et al based on Brand configuration) or request email validation through an email sendout service - in this case the fan data is stored with the activation token in a temporary table.

+- GET /fans/&lt;token&gt;

+    The "activation link" from the presumed email verification sendout.
+Matches our temporary data table and queues a Coupon Code if it is a match.

 Example Calls (using HTTPie)
 ============================